Home

 St Laurence Hall, Shambles, photo by P Stevens 2010

-Normally our monthly indoor meetings, from September to April, take place at the St Laurence Church Hall, or the Old Town Hall, both in The Shambles, Stroud.
+Monthly indoor meetings, from September to April, take place at the St Laurence Church Hall in The Shambles, Stroud.
 In the summer we arrange visits for members.

 Currently we have over 100 members, and we are on Facebook and Twitter.